ng572/blog/_posts/2023-02-02-evaluating-climate-change.md

 ### Findings

 Surprisingly, we didn't find much systematic trends on drought and heavy rainfall.
 But we did find that sea level has been increasing at `0.035906 * 4 * 39.0834 = 5.5367052` milimeters per year.

+> Since 1993, however, average sea level has risen at a rate of 0.12 to 0.14 (about 3.302 milimeters) inches per year

-Which is much higher than what is mentioned by [United States Environmental Protection Agency](https://www.epa.gov/climate-indicators/climate-change-indicators-sea-level).
-This would eventually come down to the solidarity and authenticity of data, and choice of data.
+Our result is much higher than what is mentioned by [United States Environmental Protection Agency](https://www.epa.gov/climate-indicators/climate-change-indicators-sea-level).
+This would eventually come down to the solidarity of data, the choice of data, and timeframe of analysis.

+I do, however, believe in my own analysis and

 |                        | Concluding Description                                                     | Applied Models                                       |
 |------------------------|----------------------------------------------------------------------------|------------------------------------------------------|